AnkithaVRamaiah/Docker-projects/Volumes-BindMounts/steps.md

    - Follow the installation steps in the `README.md` file as provided in the repository.

 3. **Prepare the Dockerfile**
-   - Ensure the **Dockerfile** is already present build and run container.
+   - Ensure that the Dockerfile is already present in the repository (as cloned in Step 2)
    - This project involves attaching a volume to persist the data (logs, calculations, etc.) even if the container is stopped or removed.

 4. **Create a Docker Volume**